How long do Mounjaro side effects last?

 Summary

-Mounjaro, like all medicines, can cause side effects but how long these will last will depend on your body’s tolerance of the active ingredient tirzepatide.
+Mounjaro, like all medicines, can cause side effects; however, the duration of these side effects will depend on your body’s tolerance to the active ingredient, tirzepatide.

-The most commonly reported side effects are those linked to the digestive system, like feeling sick, being sick, diarrhoea, or constipation.
+The most commonly reported side effects are those linked to the digestive system, such as nausea, vomiting, diarrhoea, or constipation.
 These are usually mild or moderate in severity, likely to occur as you increase your Mounjaro dose, and can often be managed at home.

-Most side effects will improve with time but if you find them difficult to deal with, you should speak to your clinician for advice.
+Most side effects will improve with time; however, if you find them challenging to manage, consult with your clinician for advice.
 They can offer you more specific advice to help you deal with the effects of Mounjaro for weight loss or discuss other weight loss options with you.

 Authored By